 We will reduce emissions from flights by 65% by 2030.
 We are leveraging corporate travel policies and increasing our use of leading collaboration technologies to facilitate remote meetings and reduce our reliance on flying.
 But we know that sometimes nothing is the same as meeting in person.
 So, where flying remains necessary, we are encouraging behaviour change and have secured leading data solutions to analyse and then choose more environmentally friendly modes, airlines, and routes.

-Research and advertising
+Research and Advertising

-We are gathering more granular data.
 We will set an environmentally preferred policy which includes a list of preferred suppliers with emission reduction commitments and establish ongoing dialogue with such material suppliers on data collection and emissions reduction initiatives.
 We will also ensure that procurement contracts stipulate the requirement to source 100% renewable energy.